AWegnerGitHub/awegnergithub.github.io-content/2017_05_22_stackoverflows_problem_feedback_from_experienced_user.md

 Another change that was announced with the introduction of a new [review queue for documentation][24].
 Initially, developers didn't expect the low quality to begin immediately, it seems.
 Long time users weren't surprised.
 Now we've reached the point where the company is realizing that the users knew what they were talking about.
 [Documentation is undergoing a massive change][33], to the point that much of it is being completely redone - not fixed - scraped and redone.

 This project has years worth of feedback from the community that has been ignored.
-It is the blacksheep of Stack Overflow and many community users feel that quality of the content is lacking so badly that they don't participate any longer.
+It is the black sheep of Stack Overflow and many community users feel that quality of the content is lacking so badly that they don't participate any longer.
 This feeling isn't helped that many users have been explaining *why* things aren't working for a while and it's only after two years the developers are starting to realize the private beta testers, public beta testers and experienced community users mentioned many of these problems.
-In this particular instance, the company took [Jeff Atwood's advice][42] (cofounder or Stack Overflow) to not let the community tell you what to do to heart.
+In this particular instance, the company took [Jeff Atwood's advice][42] (co-founder or Stack Overflow) to not let the community tell you what to do to heart.
 To the company's surprise, a community of developers that live in programming documentation had decent thoughts on what does and does not work in programming documentation.

 ### Politics